shreddedbacon/twc-controller/README.md

 * `YOUR_WIFI_SSID` - change this to your WiFi SSID
 * `YOUR_WIFI_PSK_PASSWORD` - change this to your WiFi Password

+The default user that gets created in the operating system is `tesla` with the password `tesla`, you can change this by editing `plain_text_passwd` in the `user-data.yml` file to the password you want to use.

 ```
 cp example-user-data.yml user-data.yml
 # edit user-data.yml accordingly then flash the SD card